ngys9919/bells-test-5/README.md

 For database access:

-1. /taskforce&ensp;&ensp;&ensp;&ensp; GET, PUBLIC, This route can get the complete taskforce list.
+1. /taskforce&ensp;&ensp;&ensp;&ensp; GET, PUBLIC, This route can get the complete taskforce list and perform searches using query string with members, with wildcard expression (starting %, ending %, in-between % %, exact match), implicit case-insensitive.

-2. /supervisor&ensp;&ensp;&ensp;&ensp; GET, PUBLIC, This route can get the complete supervisor list.
+2. /supervisor&ensp;&ensp;&ensp;&ensp; GET, PUBLIC, This route can get the complete supervisor list and perform searches using query string with name, with auto-insertion of wild card (in-between % %), case insensitive.

-3. /contact&ensp;&ensp;&ensp;&ensp; GET, PUBLIC, This route get the complete contact list.
+3. /contact&ensp;&ensp;&ensp;&ensp; GET, PUBLIC, This route get the complete contact list and has no search.

 4. /employees&ensp;&ensp;&ensp;&ensp; GET, PUBLIC, This route can get the complete employee list.